 2) Give the job a name and description.
 This is optional and defaults can be used.
 Check option to use SHA2 hashing if preferred.
 Note that with SHA2 Agents running Connect version 2.0 and older will not be able to participate in this job.
 Click next.

 3) Pick the source agent - the agent that will be uploading data to others.
 Only one agent can be picked.

-Using Agent tags is also possible.
-See here for more details on using tags.
+See here for more details about creating and using groups.

 Before file-indexing begins: right after job is created, the agent will start indexing files in the specified directory.
 A script, triggered at this moment can "cook the files before serving", for example, re-arrange the them, add/remove new and do things alike, so that the folder is indexed and distributed in a proper manner the way you need.

 After an agent completes downloading: the script will run on each destination agent after it finishes download.
 Other agents may be still downloading the files, thus it's recommended not to remove or update the distributed files with this trigger.
 Otherwise the file will be re-downloaded from source again.
 It's possible to schedule the script for the agent's local time.

 After all agents complete downloading: as opposed to the trigger above, in this case script will run only after all destination agents finish downloading all the files.
 This script will also be executed on the source agent.

 6) Job scheduler defines when the job will be launched: